1. Rivers

 Strasbourg, the largest port on the Upper Rhine, offers a unique blend of cultural influences due to its location at the border of France and Germany.
 One of the most popular districts for both visitors and locals is the charming quarter known as Petite France.

 Petite France is renowned for its half-timbered houses, picturesque canals and flower-filled squares.
 This district is part of Strasbourg’s Grand Île, a UNESCO World Heritage Site, and is considered the city’s most romantic spot.
-Visitors can cross the four channels that flow through the heart of Petite France via the Ponts Couverts ("Covered Bridges"), a set of 13th-century defensive bridges that were once covered with wooden roofs.
+Visitors can cross the four channels that flow through the heart of Petite France via the Ponts Couverts (""Covered Bridges""), a set of 13th-century defensive bridges that were once covered with wooden roofs.

 Admire the Vauban Barrage, a system of locks and dams built in 1690, and enjoy the panoramic views it offers.
-The St. Thomas Church, which has existed since the 12th century and became a Protestant church in 1529, features the white marble tomb of the Maréchal de Saxe, decorated with animal figures representing the places where he fought for King Louis XV.
+St. Thomas Church, which has existed since the 12th century and became a Protestant church in 1529, features the white marble tomb of the Maréchal de Saxe, decorated with animal figures representing the places where he fought for King Louis XV.
 Another highlight is the Tanner’s Building, a riverside guild house that is one of the most photographed structures in the quarter.

 Windmills of Kinderdijk, South Holland